0xPhaze/clones-with-immutable-args-comparison/README.md

 These contracts are a work in progress and should not be used in production.
 Use at your own risk.
 The test cases are meant to pin down proper specification.
-Though some can be extended (for example reaching the limit on extra data).
+Deploying very large immutable args has not been extensively tested (though the fuzzer didn't complain so far).

-Using proxies with fixed bytes32 args is relatively safe, as the code is simple (see [reference implementation](./src/reference/ERC1967ProxyWithImmutableArgs.sol)).
+Using proxies with fixed bytes32 args is relatively safe, as the code is directly obtained from compiled solidity code (see [reference implementation](./src/reference/ERC1967ProxyWithImmutableArgs.sol)).

 There be dragons, however, for the proxy deployed by [hand-crafted bytecode](./src/ProxyCreationCode.sol).
-I would not trust this for any arg code lengths until further testing has been done.
+Do not trust this for any arg lengths until further testing has been done.

 ## Acknowledgements